msteffan/fundamentals/01_know_your_computer/06_text_paths_and_creation.md

 #### Absolute and Relative paths

-* Two ways to specify paths
+There are two ways to specify paths:
-  * Relative
+* Relative paths
-  * Absolute
+* Absolute paths

-We have been using relative paths so far.
-You specify where you want to go relative to where you are now.
-"I want to go 4 blocks South".
+We have been using relative paths so far, specifying where we want to go relative to where we are now.
+This is like saying, "I want to go 4 blocks south."

 Absolute paths specify where you want to go by exact location.
-"I want to go to the corner of 34th Street and 8th Ave."
+This is analogous to saying, "I want to go to the corner of 34th Street and 8th Ave."

 Absolute paths **always** start with a `/`.
 For example, `/Users/corneliusfinch`.

 Relative paths **never** start with a `/`.
-For example, `Pictures`.
+For example, `Pictures` or `../Pictures`.

 ---